nickyfahey/Learning-React/README.md

 1. Make sure you are in the root folder for the project eg. `cd complete-guide`
 2. Install dependencies `npm install`
 3. Run the project on localhost `npm start`

+## Creating a new React App

+To create a new react project:

+`create-react-app app-name-here`

+Note: this will crete a new folder called `app-name-here` in the current directory.